 As someone who enjoys both Moka pot and espresso, I can say that they have distinct taste profiles.

-In terms of strength, espresso is definitely more potent than Moka pot coffee.
+In terms of strength, espresso is definitely stronger than Moka pot coffee.
 It’s made with a finer grind and higher pressure, which extracts more caffeine and flavor from the beans.

 However, if you’re looking for a strong coffee with a unique flavor profile, Moka pot coffee is definitely worth trying.